 In the past year, I have realized how important it is to NOT schedule outings or expect my body to be willing to leave my bed for a minimum of a day or two after arriving at my destination.
 Whether by train, plane, or automobile, traveling takes a toll on a chronically ill body.

 After two days of riding in a car, my body is thanking me for not scheduling anything that requires leaving the hotel for the next few days.
-Typically I would start scheduling outings for the second day, but because I have four fun-filled days planned with family at the end of the week, I knew I needed to take precautions.
+Typically I would start scheduling outings for the second day, but I knew I needed to take precautions because I have four fun-filled days planned with family at the end of the week.

-To further complicate things Denver is expecting not one, but two snow storms this week.
+To further complicate things, Denver is expecting not one but two snow storms this week.
 My body is not a fan of storms of any kind, but the storms that Denver beat me up like no other.
-I lived here for two years prior to getting diagnosed and it was here that I first began noticing my weather related pain.
-The bad news is I know that I will be experiencing more pain than normal this week.
-The good news is that because I am expecting it, I am better prepared to plan around it.
+I lived here for two years prior to getting diagnosed, and it was here that I first began noticing my weather-related pain.
+The bad news is I know that I will be experiencing more pain than usual this week.
+The good news is that I am better prepared to plan around it because I am expecting it.

-Anyways, by allowing for a day of rest after arriving, I give my body a chance to recover from the increase of pain that was the result of traveling.
+Anyways, by allowing for a day of rest after arriving, I give my body a chance to recover from the increase of pain resulting from traveling.
 It also opens new opportunities.
-For example, last night I lacked the stamina to go out for dinner.
+For example, I lacked the stamina to go out for dinner last night.
 Instead, we chose to eat at our hotel.
 This particular hotel offers their guests dinner in the lobby several nights a week.

-Today I am sore, but not nearly as bad as if I would have pushed myself to go out last night or somewhere today.
+Today I am sore but not nearly as bad as if I would have pushed myself to go out last night or somewhere today.
 For those who say, what’s the point of getting away when you could rest at home?
 I have this to say….
 Yes, I could be resting at home.
-I would also see all the housework that I will never catch up with, I would see all of my unfinished projects, and more.
+I would also see all the housework that I would never catch up with.
+I would see all of my unfinished projects and more.
 Resting a day or more before venturing out of my hotel is way more relaxing.
-Between housekeeping and room service, I don’t really have much to stress about.
+I don’t have much to stress about between housekeeping and room service.

 So while not exciting, my first day is just what I needed.
 I am thrilled to spend this day napping and writing.